 Dying Light 2 All Hallows Eve Seasonal Event Guide

-What is the All Hallows’ Eve Seasonal Event?
+What Is the All Hallows’ Eve Seasonal Event?

-Where to Find the Baka The Unfortunate Vendor?
+Where to Find Baka the Unfortunate Vendor

-How to Get Treats and What to Do With Them
+How to Get Treats

 Search defeated enemies to find Treats.